gg greenguard horizontal banner ad for march 23 coupon

 • If your property is not fully fenced and gated, station someone at openings to head off a wild horse.

 • Your horse may want to run back into a safe place for him, like his stall or paddock.
 If your barn routine is to shut all stall doors when they are empty, he will not be able to get back into a safe place which may cause further panic.
-If you can, open his door or gate so he can zip in.
+Open his door or gate so he can zip in if you can.

 • Chances are you will catch him on some grass, near his buddy, or near the hay area.